-75% of participants surveyed said kids maintained or increased their social and emotional skills linked to success in school and relationships.
+Family of Friends helps kids feel more connected to their community and build social and emotional skills to succeed in school and life.

 But the real power of our model shines in our stories…

 Matched in March 2017, Yajahira (pronounced Ya-hi-da) and Suzanne’s tenacious support of each other through difficult times and their strong connection to the program is the reason they are nominated this year.
 Yajahira is a caring, sensitive kid and has been deeply affected by the hardships of her family.
 Financial struggles, traumatic loss, and language barriers put intense stress on 8-year-old Yajahira.
 After nearly two years of waiting, Suzanne came along.
 With intermediate Spanish skills, Suzanne learned about the family’s circumstances, and helps Yajahira express her sadness and anger in healthy ways.
 She constantly reminds Yajahira of how strong and capable she is and gives Yajahira a safe space to cry or laugh when that’s what she needs.